All posts filed under: Usul

 Weak Hadith: “You must listen to the Amir and carry out his orders; even if your back is flogged and your wealth is snatched”

 BY ABU NAJAR ASH-SHAMI.
-REPRODUCED FROM KHILAFAH.COM It is reported in Sahih Muslim that Muawiya alias Ibn Salam narrated from Zaid bin Salam from Abu Salam (Mamthur Al-Habashi) who said that Hudaifa bin Yaman said, “I said “O Messenger of Allah!, no doubt, we had an evil time (i.e. the days of Jahiliyya or ignorance) and Allah brought us a good time (i.e. Islamic period) through which we are now living.
+It is reported in Sahih Muslim that Muawiya alias Ibn Salam narrated from Zaid bin Salam from Abu Salam (Mamthur Al-Habashi) who said that Hudaifa bin Yaman said, “I said “O Messenger of Allah!, no doubt, we had an evil time (i.e. the days of Jahiliyya or ignorance) and Allah brought us a good time (i.e. Islamic period) through which we are now living.
 Will there be a bad time after this good time?’
 He ﷺ said: Yes.
 I said: ‘Will there be a good time after this bad time?’
 He said: ‘Yes.’
 I said: ‘Will there be a bad time after good time?’
 He said: ‘Yes.’
 I said: ‘How?’
 Whereupon he ﷺ said, «يَكُونُ بَعْدِي أَئِمَّةٌ لاَ يَهْتَدُونَ بِهُدَاىَ وَلاَ يَسْتَنُّونَ بِسُنَّتِي وَسَيَقُومُ فِيهِمْ رِجَالٌ قُلُوبُهُمْ قُلُوبُ الشَّيَاطِينِ فِي جُثْمَانِ إِنْسٍ» “There will be leaders who will not be led by my guidance and who will not adopt my Sunnah.
-There will be among them men who will have the hearts of devils in the bodies of human …
+There will be among them men who will have the hearts of devils in the bodies of human beings.”
+I said: …

 Why are you agitated about the Age of Aisha?